pollyjuice74/Error-Bit-Decoding/README.md

 - `Journal.md` Contains To-Dos, Daily logs and Resource links.

-- `BCHDecoder` Implements a Belief Propagation decoder with trainable weights that acheives around ~0.00019 bit error rate.
+- `BCHDecoder.ipynb` Implements a Belief Propagation decoder with trainable weights that acheives around ~0.00019 bit error rate.

-- `GNNDecoder` Implements a GNN decoder architecture's performance in a noisy end-to-end channel and trains it to ~0.012 bit error rate.
+- `GNNDecoder.ipynb` Implements a GNN decoder architecture's performance in a noisy end-to-end channel and trains it to ~0.012 bit error rate.

 - `NeuralDemapper.ipynb` Using the Sionna framework, there is an implementation of a End-to-End channel that uses a demapper/decoder Neural Network containing 3 dense layers.